laravel/nova-docs/4.0/resources/fields.md

 ## Field Hydration

-On every create or update request the field's corresponding model attribute will automatically be filled; however, you can customise the hydration behavior of a given field using the `fillUsing` method.
-This method allows you to totally customize how the field's corresponding model attribute is hydrated:
+On every create or update request that Nova receives for a given resource, each field's corresponding model attribute will automatically be filled before the model is persisted to the database.
+If necessary, you may customize the hydration behavior of a given field using the `fillUsing` method:

 ```php
 Text::make('Name', 'name')